Financial Contagion in Network Economies and Asset Prices

 Date Written: November 19, 2017

 This paper studies intertemporal asset pricing in network economies when distress shocks can propagate through the network, similarly to epidemic outbreaks.
 Two classes of equilibria exist.
-In the first, idiosyncratic shocks are diversifiable and do not affect investor asset valuations.
-The CCAPM applies.
-In the second, idiosyncratic shocks can generate non-diversifiable long-run cascades of shocks (financial pandemics) that introduce a new risk premium component which is
+In the first, idiosyncratic shocks are diversifiable and don't affect valuations: CCAPM applies.
+In the second, idiosyncratic shocks generate non-diversifiable long-run cascades of shocks (financial pandemics) that introduce a new risk premium component unexplained by traditional systematic factors.
+We derive closed-solutions for asset prices as a function of the network properties and discuss their properties.
+After a structural break (1984), we find evidence of a network risk premium that is statistically and economically significant.

 Keywords: Network, asset pricing, systemic risk, contagion, epidemics, cascades